 8 Strategies for Thinking More Like Sherlock Holmes

-Learn 8 thinking tricks from the ever-popular detective.
+Learn eight thinking tricks from the ever-popular detective.

-It's just past the 125th anniversary of the first Sir Arthur Doyle novel to feature the shrewd sleuth Sherlock Holmes.
+It's just past the 125th anniversary of the first Sir Arthur Doyle novel that features the shrewd sleuth, Sherlock Holmes.
 The character gets resurrected time and time again, on television and in movies, and now in these fascinating nonfiction tomes.

 One book focuses on Holme's use of science, and is quite detailed.
 The Scientific Sherlock Holmes: Cracking the Case with Science and Forensics , is by James F. O'Brien, Distinguished Professor Emeritus at Missouri State University and a lifelong fan of Holmes, who has given numerous lectures and taught a college course on Holmes and science.
-For the genuine fan of Holmes as a brilliant thinker and literary creation.
+This is for the genuine fan of Holmes as a brilliant thinker and literary creation.

 Holmes (yes, he's only a literary device, but that doesn't reduce his usefulness as a guide) made a point of observing constantly, rather than simply seeing.
 To think like Holmes, we must move, insists Konnikova, from passive absorption to active awareness.
 She uses many examples from the Holmes' books to elucidate ways to be mindfully observant, providing enough dialogue so that we don't need to have read Doyle's novels at all.

-2. Work to overcome your biases, developed-over-a-lifetime.
+- Work to overcome your biases, which are developed over a lifetime.
 With practice, we can overcome the automatic wiring of our brains to become more objective in our thinking.

-7. Continue educating yourself.
-Holmes choose his habits mindfully, writes Konnikova, each of them aimed at facilitating thought.
+- Continue educating yourself.
+Holmes chooses his habits mindfully, writes Konnikova, each of them aimed at facilitating thought.
 He found his companion, Dr. Watson, to be stimulating of his own genius.
 And he took on cases that were a challenge in order to keep learning.